Skip to main content

 Preparation of this accessibility statement

-This statement was prepared on 18 December 2023.
+This statement was prepared on 18 December 2023 and last reviewed on 09 October 2024.

 This website was last tested in November 2023.
 The test was carried out by Welsh Government staff using SortSite, a testing tool that scans websites for different quality issues including accessibility and web standards compliance.